PX4/PX4-Devguide/en/simulation/README.md

 ## Running Simulation on the Remote Server

 As had been mentioned at the beginning the simulation environment can be run on multiple computers on the same network.
-Unfortunately, it is a slightly complicated situation, because of the out of box configuration of Ubuntu computer does not broadcast the PX4 UDP packets to external interfaces and packets are routed internally by default.
+Unfortunately, it is a slightly complicated, because of the out of box configuration does not broadcast the PX4 UDP packets to external interfaces and packets are routed internally by default.
-A solution is to modify system routes to broadcast UDP packets to the network or use a tunnel to connect computers together.
+A solution is to enable brodcasting by [MAV_BROADCAST](../advanced/parameter_reference.md#MAV_BROADCAST) parameter to allow broadcast UDP packets to the local network or use a tunnel to connect computers together.

 Using the tunnel is a more flexible option because the computers are not required to sit on the same network and remote powerful simulation server can be used for example.